-Auto Up Feature with Anti-Pinch Protection - If Equipped
+Auto Up Feature With Anti-Pinch Protection - If Equipped

 On some models, the driver's and front passenger's (if equipped for passenger side) power window switches have an "Auto Up" feature.
-Pull the window switch up to the second detent, release, and the window will go up automatically.
+Pull the window switch fully upward to the second detent, release, and the window will go up automatically.